 - Available in all sizes

 Swings are readily available in different sizes to meet diverse needs.
 Parents can easily choose one for their baby.
-This way, you can have flexibility in price and select the one you can afford.
+This way, you can have price flexibility and select the one you can afford.

 - Toys and music features